wootzapp/docusaurus-www/docs/important/privacy.md

 ### d.
 Cookies and Similar Technologies
 We and our partners use cookies and similar tracking technologies to remember your preferences, authenticate you, and gather usage statistics.
 You can manage these settings via your browser, though disabling some cookies may limit certain functionalities.

 ### e.
-Children’s Privacy (COPPA)
+Children's Privacy (COPPA)
 Wootzapp is **not intended for children under the age of 13**.
-We do not knowingly collect personal data from children under 13 in compliance with the Children’s Online Privacy Protection Act (COPPA).
+We do not knowingly collect personal data from children under 13 in compliance with the Children's Online Privacy Protection Act (COPPA).
 If we discover that personal data from a child under 13 has been inadvertently collected, we will delete it promptly.
 Our Services are not directed at, nor should they be used by, anyone under 13.

 ## 3. How We Use Your Information